s-petrunin/django-mssql-backend/README.rst

 -  connection_retry_backoff_time

    Integer.
-Sets the back off time in seconds for reries of the database connection process.
+Sets the back off time in seconds for retries of the database connection process.
 Default value is ``5``.

 -  query_timeout

    Integer.
 Sets the timeout in seconds for the database query.
    Default value is ``0`` which disables the timeout.

+-  failover_partner

+   String.
+Same as HOST but for failover partner.
+   Default is not specified which disable the failover partner.

 backend-specific settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~